5th (Prince of Wales's) Battalion, Devonshire Regiment: Mobilisation and early war years

 The TA was embodied on 1 September 1939, ahead of the declaration of war on 3 September.
 Both battalions were unassigned (Army Troops) in South-Western Area of Southern Command.
 During the early part of the war, the two battalions were attached as MG battalions to 43rd (Wessex) Division and its second line duplicate 45th Division respectively, both of which were serving in Home Defence in the West Country.

 After the Dunkirk evacuation, 43rd Division was moved to defend London while 45th Division was stationed in the prime invasion area of the Sussex Coast while the Battle of Britain raged overhead.
-In June 135th Brigade of 45th Division was defending the Royal Military Canal, which was fortified with pillboxes for machine gun snd anti-tank guns, and on 25 August D Company, 5th Devons, joined 31st Independent Brigade Group, also stationed along the Canal.
+In June 135th Brigade of 45th Division was defending the Royal Military Canal, which was fortified with pillboxes for machine gun and anti-tank guns, and on 25 August D Company, 5th Devons, joined 31st Independent Brigade Group, also stationed along the Canal.
 On 13 October the company was designated 31st Independent Brigade Group MG Company (Devon); it remained with the brigade group until 5 August 1941.
 By the Spring of 1941, 43rd Division was defending East Kent while 45th was in GHQ Reserve in the Midlands, but at the end of the year 45th Division's role was reduced as it was placed on a lower establishment.